Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Illuminature Festival| ©SecretLondon

 Who doesn't love a good festival of lights?
-During the month of October, the Illuminature festival is held at the London Wetland Centre in Barnes, a wildlife watching centre home to a multitude of birds, amphibians, butterflies and other creatures.
+During October, the Illuminature Festival takes place at the London Wetland Centre in Barnes, a wildlife watching centre home to a multitude of birds, amphibians, butterflies and other creatures.

 People in Costume at London ComicCon| ©sharky-san